 Bilbao / La Rioja / Navarre High Country / Arbizu

 Basque lore and legend is all around us on hikes amid the hidden rock labyrinths of Gorbea and the limestone peaks and lush meadows of Urkiola.
-In Navarre’s high country, our trails lead along undulating ridges in the footsteps of mountain tribes who settled here 6,000 years ago, and to a remote monastery for a home-cooked lunch.
-On one afternoon, you’ll join a private cooking class presenting the cuisine of La Rioja and taste wines with a master winemaker, the owner of our hotel.
+In Navarre’s high country, our trails lead along ridges in the footsteps of mountain tribes who settled here 6,000 years ago, and to a remote monastery for a picnic lunch.
+On one afternoon, you’ll join a private cooking class of La Rioja specialties and taste wines with a master winemaker, the owner of our charming hotel.

 High Route of the Pyrenees

-From Roncesvalles Pass, where the Basques defeated Charlemagne’s army in 778, hike right into France on the spectacular Pyrenees High Route, passing mysterious stone megaliths, then head back into Spain and the remote Aldudes Valley, home to a much-prized local cured ham.
+From Roncesvalles Pass, where the Basques defeated Charlemagne’s army in 778, hike right into France on the spectacular Pyrenees High Route, passing mysterious stone megaliths, then head back into Spain and the remote Aldudes Valley, where a much-prized cured ham is made.

 Bidarray, France / Hondarribia, Spain

-Our hike on the grassy slopes of Mt.
-Atxuria follows the smugglers’ trail used by armies that fought in the 19th century Spanish civil wars.
-Our last hike is along the cliffs of Hendaye, France, where the green slopes of the mountains drop to the sea amid hidden islands and coves that were once the secret refuge of Basque witchcraft and black Sabbath celebrations.
+On the grassy slopes of Mt.
+Atxuria, retrace the smugglers’ trail used by armies that fought in the 19th century Spanish civil wars.
+Our last hike is along the cliffs of Hendaye, France, where mountains spill into the sea amid hidden islands and coves that were once the secret refuge of Basque witches.
 From our hotel in the colorful fishermen’s quarter of Hondarribia, we join the locals for the tradition of txikiteo, or pintxo-bar-hopping, in the town’s tavernas.
 Depart on Day 10.